Key Ideas about this Work of Art

 - The hieroglyphs tell us that this canopic jar belonged to Qeny, the overseer of the pharaoh’s double granaries.
 A granary is a room or building used for storing threshed grain or animal feed.

-Canopic jars contained the viscera of the deceased and were placed inside the tomb.
-Each jar contained specific organs; the jar with the human-head lid represented the protector deity Imsety and contained the liver.
-This canopic jar belonged to the overseer of the pharaoh’s double granaries, Qeny.
+Canopic jars contained the viscera, or soft internal organs, of the deceased and were placed inside the tomb.
+Each jar contained a specific organ.
+The jar with the human-head lid represented the protector deity Imsety and contained the liver.
+This canopic jar belonged to Qeny, the overseer of the pharaoh’s double granaries.

 tags: hieroglyphics, Ancient Egypt, function, survival, ritual, interdependence, cycle